drblythe/moonrabbit/README.md

 ### Compile

 	cd moonrabbit
-	./build.sh
+    make

-build.sh uses "ncursesw*-config", which is a script that comes with the ncurses/ncurses development library.
+The Makefile uses "ncursesw6-config" to detect the correct cflags and libs for your version (it is a script that comes with the ncurses/ncurses development library).
-If it doesn't work, check the version (i.e. ncursesw5-config vs ncursesw6-config).
-ncursesw is required in order to render unicode wide chars correctly.

-The cflags and libs I needed boiled down to:

-	gcc  -D_GNU_SOURCE -D_DEFAULT_SOURCE -lncursesw src/*.c -o moonrabbit
+If you have any problem with that, check in your path because it might be a different version.
+Otherwise, the cflags and libs that my script output are commented out in the makefile, so just uncomment that instead.

 ### Keybindings
 I plan to make the keybindings configurable in the config, but currently it is basically vim: